Written By Jess Feldman

 Dominica’s love for tech, plus some major life changes like a divorce and a pandemic, ushered her out of a career as a tour guide and into a data analytics career.
-Needing to refresh her tech skills, she chose Berkeley Boot Camps, powered by Trilogy Education Services, a 2U Inc. brand, to catalyze her pivot back into tech.
+Needing to refresh her tech skills, she chose Berkeley Boot Camps, offered in collaboration with edX, to catalyze her pivot back into tech.
 Supported by her experienced instructors and a diversity in tech scholarship, Dominica learned data analytics, confidently pursued her passion for continued education and development, and landed a role as a Data Curriculum Engineer at 2U.

 You have some background in web development — what inspired you to pivot into data analytics?